-Category 3 sites have somewhat more extensive concerns such as a lack of water and/or sewer service in the vicinity of the parcel, or have supply/treatment deficiencies that cannot be easily mitigated.
-These parcels would require significant improvements or actions to provide water and/or sewer service.
+Category 3 sites will have more extensive concerns, such as no water and/or sewer service in the vicinity of the parcel or have supply or treatment deficiencies that cannot be easily mitigated.
+These parcels will require significant improvements or actions to provide water and/or sewer service.

 The information gathered to determine each category includes, but is not limited to, infrastructure condition, excess capacity, supply and storage availability, and system specific issues.
-All USAs except for Forestville have an overall category of 2, indicating that there is adequate infrastructure with some improvements likely needed to support build-out of the Housing Element.
-Due to an overall categorization of 3 in Forestville, which indicates potentially inadequate infrastructure, the County performed a site-specific analysis to determine which parcels could feasibly be served within the planning period.
+All USAs except for Forestville have an overall category of 2, indicating that there is adequate infrastructure with some improvements likely needed.
+Due to an overall categorization of 3 in Forestville, which indicated inadequate infrastructure, the County performed a site-specific analysis to determine which parcels could feasibly be served within the planning period.